Restrictions apply for construction sites in metropolitan Melbourne and regional Victoria

 - Removing gloves before face protection, washing or sanitising hands after removing PPE and decontaminating or disposing of used PPE safely.

-What to do if an employee has COVID-19
+What to do if an employee has coronavirus (COVID-19)

-In the event of a suspected or confirmed COVID-19 case DHHS will contact the individual to identify the close contacts and the causal contacts.
+In the event of a suspected or confirmed coronavirus (COVID-19) case DHHS will contact the individual to identify the close contacts and the causal contacts.
 If the employee has attended their workplace while they were infectious and had close contact with other employees, DHHS will contact the employer.

 Notifiable incidents and coronavirus (COVID-19)